dummied/code-school-manifesto/README.md

 We promise to create a safe environment for all students and staff.
 To quote [Lambda Jam's Diversity Policy](http://www.lambdajam.com/policies.html), this specifically means creating a safe environment for "people of any gender identity or expression, race, ethnicity, size, nationality, sexual orientation, ability level, neurotype, religion, elder status, family structure, culture, subculture, political opinion, identity, and self-identification."

-We promise to collaborate, whenever possible, with any school for the benefit of our students.
+We promise to collaborate with any school for the benefit of our students, whenever possible.

 We promise to offer a legal agreement that protects both our students and our school.